 If you follow the news at all, you have undoubtedly heard of fentanyl.
 It’s a synthetic opioid which is the strongest pharmaceutical available by prescription or on “the street”.
-It is said to be approximately eighty times stronger than morphine and a hundred times stronger than heroin.
+It is said to be approximately eighty times stronger than morphine.
+That makes it a hundred times stronger than heroin.
 According to sources on both sides of the law, the Red Scorpions are the fentanyl kings of Vancouver Island.
 Red Scorpions equal death by fentanyl.

 The Red Scorpions has been running “dial-a-dope” operations in Vancouver and the surrounding area since its inception.
 However, it has now spread out as far away as Calgary.
 Severely wounded or dead bodies follow in its wake as violence and murder is its signature.

 The Red Scorpions are ruthless

 The gang seems to have no limits on what it will do to control the illegal drug market.
 It rules through fear and intimidation.
 The Red Scorpions consider race secondary to loyalty and respect.
 Gang members can often be identified by “RS” tattoos on their necks and/or arms.

 Contrary to a popular misconception, the Red Scorpions was not started by the infamous Bacon brothers.
 These brothers actually jumped from the UN gang to the Red Scorpions.